-Found in 7 Collections and/or Records:
+Found in 10 Collections and/or Records:

-This collection contains materials collected and donated by Frank Evans, spanning the years of 1776 to 1978.
-Included within the collection are the letters, inventories, business documents, stories, geneological records, photographs and daguerreotypes of prominant Quaker families like the Smith, Evans, Carter, Cope, Waring, and Whiteall families.
+This collection contains materials collected and donated by Frank Evans, spanning the years 1776-1978.
+Included in the collection are the letters, inventories, business documents, stories, geneological records, photographs, and daguerreotypes of prominant Quaker families, the Smith, Evans, Carter, Cope, Waring, and Whiteall families.

 This collection contains a wide variety of documents pertaining to both the Stokes and Woodruff families.
 In addition to family history materials, it also includes materials from F.J.
 Stokes Company.